hubmapconsortium/ingest-validation-tools/README.md

 When those parts are in place, the [docs](docs/) are updated, and we're ready to validate submissions.

+### Stability

+Once approved, both the list of metadata fields and the list of files is fixed.
+The metadata for a particular assay type needs to be consistent for all datasets, as does the set of files which comprise a dataset.
+Edits to descriptions are welcome, as are improved validations.

+For questions about the stability of metadata, contact Nils Gehlenborg, or add him as a reviewer on the PR.
+For the stability of directory structures, contact Phil Blood.

 ## For data submitters and curators:

 Checkout the repo and install dependencies: